quetzyg/IoTap/README.md

-# IoTap: Effortless IoT Device Orchestration
+# IoTap: Effortless IoT Management

 ## Overview

-IoTap is a command-line interface tool for tapping into IoT devices, streamlining the configuration and control of network-connected devices while ensuring reproducible execution of tasks.
-Currently supporting [Shelly](https://shelly.cloud) devices (both Gen1 and Gen2), IoTap enables you to manage multiple devices simultaneously through a unified interface.
-This makes it particularly powerful for batch operations and consistent device management across your network.
+IoTap is a command-line interface tool for tapping into IoT devices, designed to simplify their management and configuration on a large scale.

+Born out of necessity, this tool fills a critical gap, offering a solution where none previously existed—particularly for managing extensive IoT deployments.

+It is especially effective for performing batch operations and maintaining uniform device management.

 ## Features